loader image

 Is Kraft lignin allowed as an ingredient in biodegradable planting containers that are left in the soil to decompose?
 (352)

 Yes.
 Most papers are produced using the Kraft process.
 If all other ingredients are listed in Table 4.2, planting containers that contain Kraft lignin can be left to decompose in soil.
-See Table 4.2, column 2 Biodegradable plant containers.
+See Table 4.2, Biodegradable plant containers.

 Microbial substrates #